 1) Trentino

-More to that is the breathtaking sights at the peaks of the mountains at sundown.
+January is also a great month to go hiking in the mountains and admire beautiful landscapes, especially at sunset.
 Have you heard of ‘alpenglow’?
-It happens towards dusk when the disappearing sunlight leaves impressionable light effects on the peaks of the Dolomites.
+It happens towards dusk, when the disappearing sunlight leaves impressionable light effects on the peaks of the Dolomites.
 Taking a camera to capture the view is a smart idea – and January is the best month to experience it.

 Book your Trentino tours here!